Date: 29 December 2015. St. Pete boat

 congestion is high.
 The Christmas parade with streets blocked

 off simply added to the hoopla.
-I didn't have to deal with
+I did not have to deal with

 boat-show parking either.
 Being a passenger is tiptop!
 All